 Deducting Federal Income Taxes From Your State Taxes

-- Iowa allows for a deduction of all federal taxes actually paid in cash during the year.
+Iowa allows for a deduction of all federal taxes actually paid in cash during the year.
 Don't take the term "cash" too literally.
-In tax terms, it includes checks you wrote, debits from your bank account, deferred refunds, and paycheck withholdings.
+In tax terms, this includes checks you wrote, debits from your bank account, deferred refunds, and paycheck withholdings.

-- Missouri allows a deduction for your federal income tax liability resulting from your federal tax return, but any alternative minimum tax (AMT) you're liable for must be subtracted, as well as the amount of certain refundable credits you received.
+Missouri allows a deduction for your federal income tax liability resulting from your federal tax return, but any alternative minimum tax (AMT) you're liable for must be subtracted.
+You must also subtract the amount of certain refundable credits you received.

-- Oregon allows a deduction for your total federal tax liability from your federal return after adjusting for certain federal tax credits.
-The amount of the deduction is limited to $5,950 and it's phased out and eventually eliminated for higher earners.
-In other words, if you're a single taxpayer and you earn more than $125,000, your deduction will be less than $5,950.
+Oregon allows a deduction for your total federal tax liability on your federal return after adjusting for certain federal tax credits.
+The amount of the deduction is limited to $6,800 as of the 2019 tax year—the return you'll file in 2020—and this drops to $3,400 if you're married and file a separate tax return.

 Things to Consider

 Keep in mind that you'll have to adjust for any federal tax refunds you received during the year in states where the deduction amount is equal to federal taxes actually paid in cash.
 Adjustments to the deduction might be necessary if you later go back and amend your federal tax return in states that use your tax liability from your federal return.

 Filing Your State Income Tax Return

 Preparing and filing your return electronically is the preferred method for tax compliance.
 You'll have a more accurate return if you use a software program and you'll get your refund faster—if you're entitled to one—if you e-file and choose direct deposit.

 Many states have lists of free software programs you can use on their websites.
 Purchased tax software programs like TurboTax usually include state tax return preparation for most, but not all, states, although you might have to pay extra to file a state return.
 Check the list of available states and the software's terms before you purchase it.